Knife-wielding assailant attacked five people in shopping centre, court told

 Sentencing is expected on Monday.

-The defendant appeared at the hearing via videolink from Ashworth high security hospital.
+The defendant appeared at the hearing by videolink from Ashworth high security hospital.

+Chevelleau suffers from a schizophrenic illness which has been resistant to treatment, the court heard.

+He was admitted to hospital in 2006 for a psychiatric illness, while his mother said he was diagnosed in prison with schizophrenia when he was 21.

 Register for free to continue reading